Lukas Hradecky: Brøndby

 On 12 June 2013, Hradecky joined Danish Superliga club Brøndby IF on a four-year contract on a free transfer.
 On 21 June 2013 Hradecky made his debut in the Superliga in a match against Vestsjælland.

 Eintracht Frankfurt

-In August 2015 Hradecky transferred from Brøndby to German Bundesliga team Eintracht Frankfurt.
+In August 2015, Hradecky transferred from Brøndby to German team Eintracht Frankfurt.
 The value of the transfer was never published, but according to newspapers Eintracht paid €2.5 million to Brøndby.
 In 2017–18, Hradecky's last season with Eintracht, he was voted Bundesliga Goalkeeper of the Season as the club won the DFB-Pokal title.